OAI/learn.openapis.org/specification/parameters.md

   > **NOTE**:
   > If any parameters are `in: query`, then `in: querystring` cannot be used.

-- `querystring` (OpenAPI 3.2+): The entire query string is treated as a single parameter with complex structure:
+- `querystring` (OpenAPI 3.2+): The entire query string is treated as a single parameter with complex structure, meaning that combinations of query parameters can be expressed using a well-defined Schema object:

   ```yaml
   paths: